chef-boneyard/chef-web-docs-2016/includes_api_chef_server/includes_api_chef_server_endpoint_principals_name_get.rst

 .. code-block:: xml

-   GET /organizations/ORG_NAME/principals/NAME
+   GET /organizations/NAME/principals/NAME

 **Response**

-The response will return something like the following for a user:
+For a user, the response is similar to:

 .. code-block:: javascript